 By Hilary Mare in Lüderitz

-THE Uukumwe Youth Empowerment Consortium (UYEC) has officially inaugurated its N$18 million seal processing factory at Lüderitz.
+The Uukumwe Youth Empowerment Consortium (UYEC) today officially inaugurated its N$18 million seal processing factory in Lüderitz.

 The seal processing facility, the first of its kind following independence, will process pelts, meat, blubber and other by products, while creating at least 25 jobs.

 In December 2011, Uukumwe was awarded a seven-year seal harvesting right in Wolf and Atlas Bay in Lüderitz.